pachyderm/docs/content/latest/reference/pachctl/pachctl_list_repo.md

----
-# metadata #
-title:  pachctl list repo
+## pachctl list repo

-description: "Return a list of repos.
-By default, hide system repos like pipeline metadata"
+Return a list of repos.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - list
-cliGlossary:  l
----

 ### Synopsis